 A Little About Me

 Hello there, I was elected to the Rathfarnham Ward of South Dublin County Council in 2014 and since then have worked full-time representing the people of my community.
-Now, I am running in the Firhouse/Bohernabreena Ward and look forward to taking care of my current constituents and the new ones of Ballycullen and Firhouse.
-And let me stress in the strongest terms that as a member of Fianna Fail I will continue to stand up for local communities, my stance and position on development and Part 8s will be exactly as it has been for the past five years.
+I ran in the Firhouse/Bohernabreena Ward Local Eections of 2019.
+I was honoured to be re-elected to the local council and look forward to taking care of my current constituents and the new ones of Ballycullen and Firhouse.
+Let me stress in the strongest terms that as a member of Fianna Fail I will continue to stand up for local communities, my stance and position on development and Part 8s will be exactly as it has been for the past five years.

 Knocklyon United Pitches

 I have led the campaign to save Knocklyon United’s pitches in Ballycullen for almost a year now.
 Given the amount of development within this area, we need more facilities in our community, not have vital amenities taken away.
 We must do all we can to stop the proposed housing on the site and to instead secure the site for the development of this fantastic Club, which caters for hundreds of local boys and girls.

 One of the biggest challenges we face in the coming years is preserving green spaces.
 Last October Sinn Fein brought forward a Motion calling for all open green spaces to be considered for development – that’s any green space within estates, etc. We have a housing shortage but we can’t solve one crisis by creating another one.
 Once green spaces are lost, they can’t be recovered and such development must be done with existing communities in mind.